ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+For dust in t! ■ eyes, avoid rubbing,
+dash waier i to them; remove co­
- t ic., with the round point of a
+ders t ic., with the round point of a
 load pencil.
 Remove insects from
 the ear by tepid waier; never put a
 hard instrument into the can If an